 If you are planning a trip to London, it’s worth planning your trip knowing that some of the best street markets in London are only open on Saturdays, so don’t forget to include this in your itinerary.

-Tourist attractions open on a Saturday in London
+Tourist attractions that open on a Saturday in London

 All tourist attractions in London open on Saturdays (except if it’s Christmas day!).
 This includes London’s most famous attractions like for example: the London Eye, The View from the Shard, Madame Tussauds, the Sea Life London Aquarium, the Tower of London, Shakespeare’s Globe, St Paul’s Cathedral and Westminster Abbey (just to name a few!) which are all open on Saturdays.